Superbro525Alt/2024-Crescendo/wombat/src/main/include/behaviour/Behaviours.md

 Behaviours are Curtin FRC's solution to the control problem.
 In a robot where many actions can occur at once, how do we make sure only one place has control of a system at a particular time?
 Moreover, how can we combine small elements of control into one much larger, cohesive functionality - such as chaining small autonomous actions together to make a full autonomous routine?

-A Behaviour is a small action or piece of work that describes how to control a robot system or collection of systems.
+A wom::Behaviour is a small action or piece of work that describes how to control a robot system or collection of systems.
 Examples may include:
 - Teleoperated control of the drivetrain
 - Automatic spinup of the shooter
 - Setting the elevator to go to a specific height